Domestic violence in the United States: Stalking

 According to the Centers for Disease Control National Intimate Partner Violence Survey results of 2010, 1 in 6 women (15.2%) have been stalked during their lifetime, compared to 1 in 19 men (5.7%).

 Additionally, 1 in 3 bisexual women (37%) and 1 in 6 heterosexual women (16%) have experienced stalking victimization in their lifetime during which they felt very fearful or believed that they or someone close to them would be harmed or killed.

 Socio-economic impacts

 While domestic violence crosses all socio-economic classes, Intimate Terrorism (IT) is more prevalent among poor people.
 When evaluating situational couple violence, poor people, subject to greater strains, have the highest percentage of situational couple violence, which does not necessarily involve serious violence.

 Regarding ethnicity, socio-economic standing and other factors often have more to do with rates of domestic violence.
 When comparing the African American population to European Americans by socio-economic class, the rates of domestic violence are roughly the same.
 Since there are more poor African Americans, though, there is a higher incidence of domestic violence overall.
 It is not possible to evaluate the rate of domestic violence by ethnicity alone, because of the variability of cultural, economic and historical influences and the forms of domestic violence (situational couple violence, intimate terrorism) affecting each population of people.

+Mental Health impacts

+Domestic Violence is closely linked to mental health outcomes.
+In research done by Mazza et al. (2021), domestic violence was described as a recurring cycle that often leads to an increase in depression and other mental health disorders.
+This, in turn, tends to heighten the victim's vulnerability to further abuse.
+This study emphasizes the importance of addressing the psychological dimensions of abuse through comprehensive treatment as well as support services.

+Similarly, a study called Deconstructing Stigma: Domestic Violence, Trauma, and Mental Health Support (2025), found that 20% percent of survivors will develop a mental health condition following abuse, including depression, anxiety, post-traumatic stress disorder, and substance abuse disorders.
+These studies highlight the importance of having trauma-informed care and sensitive interventions to break the cycle of abuse.